 Copland also composed Quiet City.
 Have a listen.
 Does it reflect the quiet streets around your home?

 Take photo of a skyline near you or find a skyline image you like.
 Now trace the skyline using the edit function on your phone, Ipad, computer or copy/trace it onto a new piece of paper.
-I've used the Birmingham city centre skyline which has lots of different heights and interesting shapes.
+I've used the Birmingham city centre skyline which has lots of different heights and interesting shapes but something small and local might also have lots of interest.

 Can you play the line you have created so that is becomes a melody?
 The higher the line the higher the note, the lower line the lower the note.
 If the line is on a level, stay on the same note.
 Or maybe, your line is going up or going down.
 How can you play this?
 How long is each bit of your line?
 Try to match how long the line is with how long you sty on the same note.
 If you want to, you could notate your melody.
 It might help to draw your shape onto manuscript paper.